delvier/KoreaSCourtCode/README.md

 #### Known issues

-* There may exist some replacement characters(U+FFFC) in the downloaded JSON files.
+* There may exist some replacement characters (U+FFFD) in the downloaded JSON files.
 Those are corrected manually in this repository.